siuying/IGFuture/README.md

 1. The future block is not called unless the value is needed.
 When it is needed (at ```[later timeIntervalSinceDate:now]```) it block and wait for the code for completion.
 If you want the future running in background when called, use ```-initWithBackgroundingBlock:```.
 2. Note "later" which is a IGFuture object can be used as a NSDate (the returned value of the block).

+### Copyright

+Copyright (c) 2013 Francis Chong.
+This software is licensed under the MIT License.
+See LICENSE for details.